kristi-balla/kristi-balla.github.io/README.md

 ## This Repository

 This repository holds the code for my personal website/blog.
-It was generated using [Jakyll](https://jekyllrb.com/docs/) with the [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/) theme.
+It was generated using [Jekyll](https://jekyllrb.com/docs/) with the [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/) theme and the [scholar](https://github.com/inukshuk/jekyll-scholar) plugin.
 It is hosted with ❤️ by [GitHub Pages](https://pages.github.com/).

 ## License